reframejs/reframe/docs/intro.template.md

 you can implement a first prototype as a frontend-only while skipping a real database by hard-writing data in the codebase.
 You can then easily deploy your first prototype.
-(E.g. to a free static host such as GitHub Pages or Netlify.)
+(To a free static host such as GitHub Pages or Netlify.)
 Later, when hard-writing data isn't sustainable anymore, you can add a Node.js server and a database to your prototype.